Intelligencia GraphQL API Reference

 arm_name - String Arm name

-arm_type - String The arm type describes the role of the drug(s)/intervention(s) that participants receive
+arm_type - String The arm type describes the role of the drug(s)/intervention(s) that participants receive.

 discontinued - Boolean If the trial's arm has been discontinued